skylarshaffer/clairvoyant-octopus/README.md

 An ugly but functional full-stack HTML/TS/CSS and Express/Node chaining of Goctopus and Clairvoyance that allows website owners to test their domain for common GraphQL vulnerabilities without installing anything.

+A good website to test with is lego.com!

 ## Description

 Testing a domain for GraphQL vulnerabilities has never been easier!
 Don't worry about installing multiple package managers, dependencies, and copying and pasting results, let graph-test do it for you!